OCFL/extensions/docs/0002-fixed-length-n-tuple-trees.md

   * range: 0,32
   * default:
 * name: shortObjectRoot
-  * description: Indicates how the OCFL object root directory name should be generated from the identifier
+  * description: When true, indicates that the OCFL object root directory name should contain the remainder of the identifier not used in the n-tuples
   * type: boolean
   * default: false

 ## Detailed explanation

-The approach described here is a generalisation of the [PairTree](https://tools.ietf.org/html/draft-kunze-pairtree-01) algorithm applied to fixed length identifiers.
-It is designed to be more flexible to reflect developments in file storage technologies have developed.
-Conventional filesystems are generally better able to handle large numbers of files in a directory and object stores tend to favour much flatter storage hierarchies.
+The approach described here is a generalization of the [PairTree](https://tools.ietf.org/html/draft-kunze-pairtree-01) algorithm applied to fixed length identifiers.
+It is designed to be more flexible to reflect developments in file storage technologies.
+Conventional filesystems have become better able to handle large numbers of files in a directory and object stores tend to favour much flatter storage hierarchies.
 In short, the approach is to derive a unique file path for an OCFL object from its unique identifier in a programmatic and repeatable manner that can also be derived relatively easily from filesystem inspection in the absence of documentation.

 ### identifierLength